GreenCollar’s commitment to Indigenous communities

 - be transparent and share information about our projects and operations

-- ensure care and protection of cultural assets and information
+- ensure care and protection of cultural assets and information.

 Engagement with Indigenous communities

-Our corporate commitments to Indigenous communities underpins everything we do including:
+Our corporate commitments to Indigenous communities include:

 - engaging with communities and traditional owners to raise awareness about carbon farming, generally, as well as about specific carbon farming opportunities